mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 ```
 **AKIVA: Medical Procedures**

-Traveller's to Akiva/Argi should be aware that pro-
-longed exposure to the high gravity environment
+Traveller's to Akiva/Argi should be aware that pro-longed exposure to the high gravity environment
 can cause severe muscular and cardiovascular
-strain, and increase the risk and severity of acci-
+strain, and increase the risk and severity of acci-dents.
-dents.

-Although gravity-compensating exosuits are avail-
-able many find these bulky and restrictive, and
+Although gravity-compensating exosuits are avail-able many find these bulky and restrictive, and
 prefer to experience Akiva's environment “at first
 hand”.
 If you intend to do this, we advise that you
-consult your general practitioner prior to depar-
-ture for a full medical check up - a high gravity
+consult your general practitioner prior to depar-ture for a full medical check up - a high gravity
 acclimatisation course, consisting of a regimen of
 physical exercise in gradually increased gravity,
-and lasting some two or three weeks, is also rec-
+and lasting some two or three weeks, is also rec-ommended.
-ommended.
 Many starlines operating services to
 Akiva offer such courses.

-Once on Akiva, hire a wrist biomonitor, which con-
-tinuously checks the condition of your cardiovascu-
+Once on Akiva, hire a wrist biomonitor, which con-tinuously checks the condition of your cardiovascu-lar system.
-lar system.

 “Booster” drugs to lessen fatigue are available on
 Akiva.
 Although legal, we suggest that they only
-be taken under strict medical supervision, as tem-
-porary loss of co-ordination can result in certain
+be taken under strict medical supervision, as tem-porary loss of co-ordination can result in certain
 individuals.

 Following these few, simple measures will help